-You can sketch a wireframe by hand because it’s the fastest way to make the first visualization of an idea.
-Besides that, sketching allows you to change solution quickly or replace different elements within the wireframe.
+You can sketch a wireframe by hand because it’s the fastest way to make the first visualisation of an idea.
+Besides that, sketching allows you to change solutions quickly or replace different elements within the wireframe.
 This is perfect for the initial stages of the UX design when you change plans frequently.

 The Basic Rules of Wireframing